What We

 Feel free to use the communication card in our app, text "Welcome" to 972.449.4393, or visit with someone at any of our Welcome Desks.
 These connection points help us serve you better and get information if you have questions, need prayer, or are interested in any of our events or resources.
 Ministers and volunteers are available and happy to meet you and answer any questions you may have.

-FIRST STEPS with PASTOR CHAD OTHER WAYS TO CONNECT
+DISCOVER FBC ALLEN OTHER WAYS TO CONNECT

 Our goal is to bring people to come to know Jesus and move people to live a life devoted to Jesus, our church family, and the mission of teaching how to bring others to follow Christ.
 We are committed to being intentional in sharing the good news of Jesus Christ.
 This is just the tip of the iceberg.
 Explore more about who we are, our values, and our foundational statements and beliefs.